BONUS: Winter is Coming Giveaway Hop at the end of the page

 13 Skin Care Tips for Winter Beauty

 Sunscreen isn’t just for summer.
-The sun can be just as harsh in the winter.
-Ever see people with tan lines from their ski goggles?
-Winter sun adds to skin’s dryness as well.
+The sun can be just as harsh in the winter particularly when the sun reflects off the snow.
+You may have seen people with tan lines from their ski goggles.
+Not only is that NOT a good look, it also means they did not protect their skin.
+The Winter sun also contributes to skin’s dryness.
 Apply sunscreen 30 minutes before exposure for best results.

 Use a New Moisturizer

-Our skin will often need a different moisturizer depending on the season.
-I the winter, you may need an oil-bases moisturizer rather than water-based to add an extra protective layer on your skin.
-Skip anything alcohol-based like toners.
-In the winter, I pay extra attention to my skin by using a night cream daily.
+Depending on the season, our skin will often need a different moisturizer.
+I the winter, you may need an oil-based moisturizer rather than a water-based one to add an extra layer of protection to your skin.
+Skip anything alcohol-based like toners, and pay extra attention to your skin by using a night cream daily.

 Our hands can get very dry in the winter.
 In addition to daily moisturizing, make sure to protect them by wearing gloves or mittens.
-Your hands don’t produce as much oil as the face.
-They can become itchy and sore if you are not careful.
+Our hands don’t produce as much oil as our faces.
+They can become itchy, cracked, and sore if you are not careful.

 Don’t forget Your Lips

+Don’t neglect your lips.
 Be sure to apply a moisturizing lip balm (such as petroleum jelly or another ointment).
-This will help heal dry, cracked lips and keep them from getting chapped.
-I always have a lip balm in my pocket, purse and my car.
+This will help heal dry, cracked lips and protect them from getting chapped.
+I always have a lip balm in my pocket, purse, and my car.

 Avoid Hot Baths

-A hot bath may feel amazing after spending time in the cold, but it actually draws the natural oils out of your skin.
+This is a hard one for me.
+I love a hot bath to warm up when I’m chilly.
+While a hot bath may feel amazing, it actually draws the natural oils out of your skin.
 It’s better to use warm water and take showers instead of baths.
 The quicker you can make them, the better.
 Moisturize right after as well.

 Don’t Keep the Heat To High